-- Be prepared to clearly identify any possible health risks to students-risks include a) specific health issues related to the location of travel and b) health risks that may put an individual student at physical risk including strenuous physical requirements. - For liability purposes and to optimize program quality, safety, and success, a minimum of three pre-departure orientations are required for all J-Term, Spring Break, and Summer off-campus courses, arranged by the faculty leader(s). - Between the last scheduled pre-departure orientation and the date that final receipts are due, a final syllabus for the off-campus, short-term course that reflects accurately the expectations, grading criteria, activities and locations shall be submitted to the Manager of Short-Term Programs in the Wang Center per best practices in higher education. - Careful consideration should be given to the number of sites proposed to visit, the geographical proximity to each other and the time spent traveling between them. - Travel itineraries should consider the impact of carbon offsets and address other ways to conserve resources, mitigate impact of the travel, etc. - Travel itineraries (completed with the help of the Wang Center) should take into consideration financial costs as they impact student access/ability to participate.
-For example, consider a shorter program duration or a less expensive location.
+- ➤ Be prepared to clearly identify any possible health risks to students-risks include a) specific health issues related to the location of travel and b) health risks that may put an individual student at physical risk including strenuous physical requirements. - For liability purposes and to optimize program quality, safety, and success, a minimum of three pre-departure orientations are required for all J-Term, Spring Break, and Summer off-campus courses, arranged by the faculty leader(s). - ➤ Between the last scheduled pre-departure orientation and the date that final receipts are due, a final syllabus for the off-campus short-term course that reflects accurately the expectations, grading criteria, activities and locations shall be submitted to the Manager of Short-Term Programs in the Wang Center per best practices in higher education. - Careful consideration should be given to the number of sites proposed to visit, the geographical proximity to each other and the time spent traveling between them. - Travel itineraries should consider the impact of carbon offsets and address other ways to conserve resources, mitigate impact of the travel, etc.